 The icon of noodles in a take-out box is framed, making it stand out.
 The black and white color scheme makes your business look professional and sophisticated.
 This logo uses the Pridi SemiBold font, which has curved edges and thick lines, making it less formal and rounding out your design.

 The red icon in this logo pops against the yellow background, drawing the attention of potential customers.
 Yellow also usually inspires feelings of happiness, making your logo more pleasing to the eye.
 The Quantico-Bold font has a Japanese aesthetic that tells customers the nature of your cuisine.

-The Biryani SemiBold font used in this logo is neat with subtle, unique features such as curved lines and the short line in the 'a'.
+The Biryani SemiBold font used in this logo is neat and clear.
+Its curved lines complement the whimsical cloud in the icon, giving this design intrigue.
 The blue and white colors used in the icon stand out well against the red background.
 Red is often associated with power and excitement.

 The food icons used in this logo resemble Japanese dishes, making it clear to your customers the type of food served at your restaurant.
 The orange background is bold and eye-catching, and the color is often associated with energy and excitement.
 The Overpass typeface is slim and sophisticated.